Russia seizes 'CIA agent in Moscow': US diplomat arrested on suspicion of spying

 It is unclear whether the US will retaliate by expelling a Russian diplomat.

-Past: Three years ago, Russian spy Anna Chapman -
+Past: Three years ago, Russian spy Anna Chapman - a glamorous SVR foreign intelligence operative was arrested in the US and deported |

 The incident comes on the eve of talks in Sweden between US secretary of state John Kerry and Russian foreign minister Sergei Lavrov.